 Analyze last year’s data

 Take some time to dive into last year’s data and see what you discover.
 Look for trends in click-through rates and conversions – did certain times of the day encourage more interaction than others?
-Are there certain ads that performed really well over others?
+Are there certain PPC ads that performed really well over others?

 When you can spot trends in your data that lead to holiday success, you’ll have a better time at replicating it this time around.
 Even more valuable than spotting success is being able to see where things fell short.
-This gives you a priceless look into what simply wasn’t working, allowing you to better allocate your budget for the 2016 season.
+This gives you a priceless look into what simply wasn’t working, allowing you to better allocate your PPC advertising budget for the 2016 season.

-Get realistic about your budget
+Get realistic about your PPC marketing budget

 Analyzing your data from the previous holiday season will help you get real about your ad spend budget.
 You might not be able to find exactly what went wrong with your campaign this time last year.
 Your ad copy included the right messages and calls-to-action, the ad schedule reflected when shoppers were on your site the most, and so on.
 What could have possibly been the issue?

-More often than not, budget holds retailers back from reaching their full potential in AdWords.
+More often than not, budget holds retailers back from reaching their full potential with PPC advertising.
 When you can’t pay to play in an ever-growing market, you can’t possibly expect the sales to come pouring in.
 E-commerce retailers have to buckle down for increased ad spend during the holidays.
 Coming to terms with this early on allows you to better plan your holiday advertising budget.
 Advertisers can use tools like Keyword Planner to understand current trends in keywords searches and cost-per-click rates in their vertical.

-For retailers without a large budget, success in a PPC holiday campaign is still possible.
+For retailers without a large budget, success in a PPC marketing holiday campaign is still possible.
 It might just take a little creativity and some realistic expectations.
 For local retailers, this is where a well-optimized local campaign is your best bet.
 You can reach people near you with the right location settings and a willingness to optimize often and where necessary.

 Understand your market